rh-mobb/aro-workshop-content/aro-content/200-ops/idp/aad.md

       --web-redirect-uris ${IDP_CALLBACK} \
       --sign-in-audience AzureADMyOrg \
       --optional-claims @manifest.json
-    APPID=$(az ad app list --display-name ${AZ_USER}-idp --query [].appId -o tsv)
+    APPID=$(az ad app list --display-name ${AZ_USER}-idp --query "[].appId" -o tsv)
     ```

 1. To allow us to securely sign our authentication requests, we need to create an Azure Service Principal and grab the credentials to authenticate with.
 To do so, run the following command:

     ```bash
     az ad sp create --id ${APPID}